Points of Pride

 - Since our founding in 1845, BW has prided itself on being one of the first colleges to admit students without regard to race or gender, a spirit of inclusiveness which continues today.

-- Every year for the past 19 years, U.S. News & World Report has ranked BW among the Midwest's Best Colleges and named it a "Best Value" in higher education.
+- Every year for the past 21 years, U.S. News & World Report has ranked BW among the Midwest's Best Universities and named it a "Best Value" in higher education.
 BW is highlighted in another category, "A+ Schools for B Students," among institutions that "truly seek a broad, engaged student body."

-- BW is also ranked among the Best Midwestern Colleges by the Princeton Review and as a Best College Value by Kiplinger's.
+- BW is also highly ranked among the Princeton Review's Best Midwestern Colleges and by Washington Monthly and College Choice.

 - Our Riemenschneider Bach Institute is one of only five institutions in North and South America containing manuscripts written in Bach's own hand.

 - The University's campus-wide commitment to sustainability can be seen in its wind turbine, recycling efforts, and its five geothermal fields—including the first for a residence hall—to heat and cool campus buildings.

 - About 20% of our freshmen rank in the top ten percent of their graduating class, while 54% rank in the top quarter.